 December 21st is the shortest day of the year.
 The sunrise is at 6:46 am and the sunset is at 5:00 pm, with a total length of the day of 10 hours and 15 minutes.

-Since Lhasa is a high altitude, UV radiation is very strong all year round.
-You should be especially careful from April until September when sun radiation is especially strong and the UV index reaches 12.
+Since Lhasa is at a high altitude, UV radiation is very strong all year round.
+You should be especially careful from April until September when solar radiation is especially strong and the UV index reaches 12.
 Make sure to protect your skin and eyes from powerful sunlight.

 Since it becomes very windy in Lhasa in winter you should choose proper clothing if you are visiting during that time.
 Protect yourself from low temperatures and strong wind by dressing in layers.
 Luckily, it is usually sunny in winter and strong sun radiation makes it feel warmer during the daytime than the temperature reading suggests.

 WHAT TO WEAR IN LHASA

 Since the temperature in Lhasa can change drastically from morning to midday and then again to evening, you should be prepared by wearing layers.
 In summer, you can wear a t-shirt with short or long sleeves and have a light jacket with you.
 In early spring, autumn and winter you will need a warm jacket to protect you from changing temperatures and strong wind.

 There is a monsoon season in the Himalayas in summer with a higher chance of rain than during other seasons.
 Luckily, it usually rains at nighttime and you don’t need to bring rain gear.
 We recommend having an umbrella.
 You can also bring a simple rain poncho for rainy days.

 While you explore Lhasa, you will be walking a lot, including going up and down many stairs.
 That’s why it is essential to wear comfortable shoes.
 You don’t need specific trekking shoes, regular sneakers will suffice.
 Make sure not to wear new shoes.
 Wear a new pair a few times to break in them to make sure that you will be comfortable.